 If you are reading this article, you probably understand that brokers give leverage to traders to make money.
 While that is true there are two other subtle reasons that you probably haven’t thought about that are very relevant to most traders.

-I want to walk through the main reasons why brokers offer leverage to retail and more experienced traders, and some of the tactics they use to attract those traders.
+This article examines the main reasons why brokers offer leverage to retail traders and some of the tactics platforms use to attract and retain active clients.
 In the end, the more active clients a platform has, the more revenue it generates.

 The second and third reasons can be useful for some traders in specific situations, but they also come with structural risks that are easy to underestimate.